ecemgo/ecemgo/README.md

 - :woman_technologist: I’m a frontend developer.
 - :eyes: I'm keen on frontend development and eager to learn related tools.
 - :owl: After learning some CSS tricks, I improve and display them on [my Codepen](https://codepen.io/ecemgo).
+- 🌟 I also add some works of mine to [my Youtube channel](https://www.youtube.com/@ecemgokdogan).
 - :dart: I find solutions to some challenges on Frontend Mentor,  you can view [what I've done](https://www.frontendmentor.io/profile/ecemgo).
 - 🌱 I’m currently learning **React**.
 - :iphone: I worked on Augmented Reality (AR) on my master thesis.
-- :art: Fun fact: I'm interested in watercolor and oil painting, you can see [my paintings](https://photos.app.goo.gl/fBJA7LvovZcwxZx3A).
+- :art: I'm interested in watercolor and oil painting, you can see [my paintings](https://photos.app.goo.gl/fBJA7LvovZcwxZx3A).

 <br>